-The Academy is seeking to exploit the opportunities afforded by conversion to Academy status.
+The Academy continues to exploit the opportunities afforded by conversion to Academy status.
 Initially by utilising increased financial resources and governance freedoms to improve further the standard of teaching and learning but also, importantly, to improve the school estate.
 In 2015, we had a substantial extension to our school building in the form of a four classroom unit.
-In 2020, we were successful in our bid for a capital funding grant (CIF 2020/21) to further extend that building to accommodate our Year 2 pupils and the building project will commence in Spring 2021.
-Robert Bakewell is well equipped to accommodate larger numbers of pupils and has the capacity to grow.
+In 2020, we were successful in our bid for a capital funding grant (CIF 2020/21) to further extend that building to accommodate our Year 2 pupils and the building project completed during the Summer 2021.
+Robert Bakewell is well equipped to accommodate larger numbers of pupils and has the capacity to grow up to 420 pupils (2FE).